Steering Information Utility in Key-Value Memory for Language Model Post-Training: Experiment

 \section{Experiment}

 To evaluate the overall effectiveness of steered SFT against vanilla SFT, we conduct a comprehensive study across various downstream tasks and model sizes.
 Our primary focus is on achieving a holistic understanding of the overall model behavior after applying our methods, with particular attention paid to generalization performance.
-The details are provided below\footnote{In this paper, we primarily focus on a generic method.
-But we also provide fine-grained steering methods in Appendix~\ref{appendix:fine-grained-steer} and the ablation study of different layers in Appendix~\ref{appendix:layer-wise-contribution}.}.
+The details are provided below.